Anna-Peng/thoughts/README.md

 What if an imp it ain't, \
 But the secrecy it contains. \
 What if you extrude matter from me so dense, \
-And it was actually a saint.
+And it is actually a saint.

-Now the secrecy is no longer, \
+Now the secrecy is no more, \
-Me-think we are golden again.
+Me-think we are golden again. \

-Let's be very wrong together and rightfully ordained. \
+Let us be very wrong together and \
+rightfully ordained.

 I'll kiss you goodnight and \
 hope to love you very much \
-Very soon again.
+very soon again.

 ## The way we choose
 Say cheese or say screech, \